Mi Dia From Scratch

 Across the United States, serious Mexican restaurants have spent the last decade splitting into two recognizable camps.
 One group operates in the fine-dining register, with tasting menus, reservation queues measured in months, and price points that compete with French or Japanese kitchens.
 Restaurants like Le Bernardin in New York City or Alinea in Chicago operate in entirely different culinary categories, but they represent the tier of intentionality that serious regional cooking aspires toward regardless of cuisine.
 The other camp, more numerous and arguably more important to everyday dining culture, is the neighborhood-anchored scratch kitchen: restaurants that make their food carefully, price accessibly, and build regulars rather than destination diners.

 Mi Dia belongs to the second category.
 It is not positioning itself against The French Laundry in Napa or Single Thread Farm in Healdsburg.
 Its competition is the body of Tex-Mex and Mexican-American restaurants across the DFW metro that do not make their food from component ingredients.
-In that peer set, a housemade commitment is a real differentiator, not a marketing gesture.
+In that comparable set, a housemade commitment is a real differentiator, not a marketing gesture.

 Nationally, the scratch-Mexican model has produced some of the most talked-about regional American restaurants of the past decade.
 Lazy Bear in San Francisco and Blue Hill at Stone Barns in Tarrytown have made the provenance-first, made-in-house commitment central to their identities at the premium end.
 The same values, applied to Mexican regional cuisine at a mid-market price point, describe what Mi Dia is doing in Grapevine.
 It is worth noting that Emeril's in New Orleans, Providence in Los Angeles, and Addison in San Diego have each built their critical reputations partly on the same from-scratch discipline, demonstrating that the commitment scales across cuisines and price tiers.